Vinicius-Ishimoto/Framework-for-Wheelchair-OC-Simulations/Results/README.md

     PersonData = FDATA.Plano.PIController{2}.Person % User/Wheelchair parameters for the simulation on level surface with controller case M50-C100
     Results = FDATA.Rampa.Reference.Results % Results concatenated for the simulation on a slope angle without controller

-# Wheelchair/Person Parameters
+# Wheelchair/Person Parameters Field

+Parameters shown in the .Person field.
 Some of the parameters used in the simulations are explained below.
 Due to the simetry adopted, the inertial parameters represents the data of both arms:

   - ma, Ja, a, A: mass, inertia, distance from the shoulder to the center of mass and total length of the upperarms;
   - mb, Jb, b, B: mass, inertia, distance from the elbow to the center of mass and total length of the forearms;